kamikariat/personal-site/src/data/about.md

 # Intro

-I am a junior (year 4/5) computer science student at [Drexel University](https://drexel.edu/), Philadelphia, PA.
-I have one year of junior experience across my time at [Susquehanna International Group](https://sig.com/) and [Bentley Systems](https://www.bentley.com/) in both frontend and backend development.
+I am a Senior (year 4/4) Electrical Engineering & Computer Science student at [UC Berkleey](https://www.berkeley.edu/), Berkeley, CA. I have 1 year of work experience across my time at [Tesla](https://www.tesla.com/) (11 months ongoing) and [Intel](https://www.intel.com/) (3 months) in Software Engineering.

-I am a go-getter that enjoys problem solving and socializing with people.
+I am a go-getter that enjoys problem solving and community building.
 Most of all, I am excited to learn more about the world of technology and how it can connect people.

 # Currently

-I just finished my second co-op at [Bentley Systems](https://www.bentley.com/) and am currently in classes.
-I will be embarking on my two tracks: artificial intelligence and computer vision.
-I am very relieved to be back in person again (but safety is always number one)!
+I am working as a Software Engineering Intern at [Tesla](https://www.tesla.com/) and getting ready to start my final year at UC Berkeley.
+My current interests are Computer Vision and Distributed Systems.

 # I like

+- Electronic Dance Music (House & Techno), currently listening to [Adra](https://adra.bandcamp.com/album/fear-is-the-mind-killer)
+- Cooking
-- Chess
+- European Art History
-- First-person-shooter video games (e.g. Counter-Strike)
-- Super Smash Bros.
-Ultimate
-- Pool (not the swimming one)
 - Anime
-- Ice skating
-- Biking
-- Photography
-- Travelling
+- Working Out

 # Fun facts